grame-cncm/faustcourse/session5/content.md

 [slide: TODO]

 In the LLVM case, things are a bit different.
-Indeed, LLVM bit code is much lower level than C++ and can be interpreted on the fly by a virtual machine which means that it allows to go straight from the Faust code to a binary without going through C++.
+Indeed, LLVM bit code is much lower level than C++ and can be compiled to machine code on the fly, which means that it allows to go straight from the Faust code to a binary without going through C++.
 The shared library version of the Faust compiler takes advantage of this feature to run Faust objects on the fly.